FAQ

 CUTOUT SIZE ON FOIL BOARDS

-Q: Why does the Foil Comp board have bigger cutouts than the Foil Race and why no cutouts on the FoilRide?
+Why does the Foil Comp board have bigger cutouts than the Foil Race and why no cutouts on the FoilRide?

 A: The more mast rake you use the more you must compensate for the negative angle of attack on the frontwing by sinking the tail.
 A board with cutouts will pump better but be less stable during the take-off.
 As freeride foils usually don't use excessive rake, we've opted for a more stable and gentle accelleration on the FoilRide while the medium cutouts on the FoilRace allow the use of raked foils but don't make the board too loose and nervous yet.
 The big FoilComp cutouts are a zero-compromise racing design for instant and brutal accelleration while pumping the board with foil rakes around 3-4 degrees and at the same time less drag on touch downs (This design is made for advanced riders with a good overall board control).